We sort your Self Assessment for you. £169, all in.

 The very sophisticated software used by HMRC can pull out all financial records.
 It probably wouldn’t be very difficult for HMRC to obtain other necessary information from sister government departments such as the Home Office, either.

-🚫 Providing false information about your residency is never a good idea and can be met with hefty penalties. 🚫
+Providing false information about your residency is never a good idea and can result in hefty penalties.

 I’m a non-resident and need tax advice! 🫣

 The tax implications of being a non-resident can be extremely confusing, we know!
-But don’t worry, our accredited accounts are more than happy to provide all the help you need!
+But don’t worry, our accredited accountants are ready to help you navigate your non-resident personal allowance claims and any other non-resident tax queries you might have.
 Book a consultation here.

 TaxScouts Newsletter